payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft_pureansible/docs/ansible_tower_walkthrough.rst

 - Now after the Start button you will see another node 'Configure L4-L7 APIC' added
 - Hover over that node, another smaller green button will appear, click on the '+' sign
 - From the right hand pane choose the job template 'Configure BIG-IP Network' and click select
-- Hoover over the newly added node, click on the smaller green '+' sign
+- Hover over the newly added node, click on the smaller green '+' sign
 - From the right hand pane choose the job template 'Configure BIG-IP Application' and click select
 - Click Save on the button left hand corner of the screen
 - Workflow has been created